akraino-edge-stack/icn/README.md

 # Pre-installation Requirements
-There are two main components in ICN Infra Local Controller - Local Controller and k8s compute cluster.
+There are two main components in ICN Infra Local Controller - Local Controller and K8s compute cluster.

 ### Local Controller
-The Local Controller will reside in the jump server to run the Metal3 operator, Binary Provisioning Agent (BPA) operator and BPA REST API controller.
+The Local Controller will reside in the jump server to run the Cluster API controllers with the Kubeadm bootstrap provider and Metal3 infrastructure provider.

-### k8s Compute Cluster
+### K8s Compute Cluster
-The k8s compute cluster will actually run the workloads and is installed on bare metal servers.
+The K8s compute cluster will actually run the workloads and is installed on bare metal servers.

 ## Hardware Requirements